Sachin-G13/RenAIssance-Evaluation-Test/README_test_1.md

 ## Strategy

-The pipeline is structured in several stages to prepare a reliable dataset for training and evaluation:
+The pipeline is designed in multiple stages to generate a reliable dataset of main-text word images, which can be used to train an optical character recognition (OCR) model.

 ### 1. PDF Organization and Extraction
 - All `.pdf` files are grouped into a central folder.